-Models using parameterized gravity wave drag with wave sources that are fixed in time and space typically simulate QBOs with less cycle-to-cycle variability and less asymmetry in the descent rates of eastward and westward shear zones compared to observations and reanalyses [1, 129], and consequently, the QBO could be too regular in such models [42].
-Variability in tropical waves, including gravity waves [133, 142-146], as well as variations in the tropical upwelling [147], lead to period and amplitude variations that make the QBO an irregular oscillation.
-ENSO is one source of these variations, with faster QBO phase propagation and weaker amplitude observed during El Niño conditions [148]; models vary in their ability to reproduce this behaviour [149, 150].
-Low-latitude volcanic eruptions (FIG. 2) are another: aerosol-induced heating warms the tropical lower stratosphere and drives increased upwelling, biasing the QBO toward increased eastward shear and modulating its period, though the exact response depends on the QBO phase at the time of the eruption [151, 152].
-The response of modelled QBOs to stratospheric sulfate geoengineering is qualitatively similar but model-dependent in its details, as well as depending on the magnitude and latitude of aerosol injection [153-156].
-In the case of observed extreme deviations from typical QBO behaviour, anomalous tropical wave activity may have preconditioned the eastward QBO phase to be disrupted by large Rossby wave fluxes from the extratropics during the 2015/16 NH winter [32, 157, 158], and significantly weakened the eastward QBO phase during the 3 months prior to the emergence of 40 hPa westward winds during the 2019/20 NH winter [34].
-The ability of extratropical Rossby waves to interact with the QBO also depends sensitively on the subtropical winds [159, 160], which are critical for forecasting QBO disruptions [161].
-The general lack of QBO disruptions in models is consistent with their QBOs being too regular.
+Models using parametrized gravity wave drag with wave sources that are fixed in time and space typically simulate 248 QBOs with less cycle-to-cycle variability and less asymmetry in the descent rates of eastward and westward shear zones 249 than observations and reanalyses [1, 129].
+Consequently, the QBO can be too regular in such models [46].
+Variability in 250 tropical waves, including gravity waves [133, 142-146], as well as variations in tropical upwelling [147], lead to period and 251 amplitude variations that make the QBO an irregular oscillation.
+ENSO is one source of these variations, and faster QBO phase 252 propagation and weaker amplitude are observed during El Niño conditions [148]; models vary in their ability to reproduce 253 this behaviour [149, 150].
+Low-latitude volcanic eruptions (FIG. 1b) are another: aerosol-induced heating warms the tropical 254 lower stratosphere and drives increased upwelling, biasing the QBO toward increased eastward shear and modulating its period, 255 although the exact response depends on the QBO phase at the time of the eruption [151, 152].
+The response of modelled 256 QBOs to stratospheric sulfate geoengineering is qualitatively similar but model-dependent in its details, as well as depending 257 on the magnitude and latitude of aerosol injection [153-156].
+In the case of observed extreme deviations from typical QBO 258 behaviour (circled events in FIG. 1a), anomalous tropical wave activity may have preconditioned the eastward QBO phase to be 259 disrupted by large Rossby wave fluxes from the extratropics during the 2015/16 Northern Hemisphere winter [36, 157, 158], 260 and substantially weakened the eastward QBO phase during the 3 months prior to the emergence of 40 hPa westward winds 261 during the 2019/20 Northern Hemisphere winter [38].
+The ability of extratropical Rossby waves to interact with the QBO is 262 also sensitive to the subtropical winds [159, 160], which are critical for forecasting QBO disruptions [161].
+The general lack of 263 QBO disruptions in models is consistent with their QBOs being too regular.
+264

-Disruptions aside, skillful predictions of QBO phase out to 3 or 4 years have been demonstrated and a longer horizon could be feasible if model representation of the QBO's driving processes is improved [42, 162].
-Models do not predict the QBO equally well at all altitudes or for both QBO phases [43, 163].
-When initialized with realistic winds they have particular difficulty maintaining the westward QBO phase (FIG. 5), which is driven mainly by small-scale gravity waves.
-Descent of the westward phase is opposed by tropical upwelling more strongly than during eastward phase descent because the QBO secondary circulation is upward in westward shear (FIG. 2) [52, 164], and there is substantial uncertainty in the observed upwelling speed [39] and hence a question as to whether models represent it well.
-The vertical component of the QBO secondary circulation also leads to a QBO in ozone in the lower stratosphere (Box 2), producing radiative heating anomalies that in turn influence the dynamical evolution.
-This feedback can alter the duration of QBO cycles [165-167] or increase the QBO amplitude [168] and might increase predictive skill [169].
+Disruptions aside, skillful predictions of QBO phase out to 3 or 4 years have been demonstrated, and a longer horizon could 265 be feasible if model representation of the QBO's driving processes is improved [46, 162].
+Models do not predict the QBO 266 equally well at all altitudes or for both QBO phases [47, 163].
+When initialized with realistic winds models have particular 267 difficulty maintaining the westward QBO phase (FIG. 4), which is driven mainly by small-scale gravity waves.
+Descent of 268 the westward phase is opposed by tropical upwelling more strongly than during eastward phase descent because the QBO 269 secondary circulation is upward in westward shear (FIG. 1b) [56, 164], and substantial uncertainty exists regarding the observed 270 upwelling speed [43] and, hence, whether this speed is well represented by models.
+The vertical component of the QBO 271 secondary circulation also leads to a QBO in ozone in the lower stratosphere (Box 2), producing radiative heating anomalies 272 that in turn influence the dynamical evolution.
+This feedback can alter the duration of QBO cycles [165-167] or increase the 273

+274 QBO amplitude [168] and might increase predictive skill [169].